wymeditor/wymeditor/README.md

 1 Install the Selenium 2 python bindings, roughly following these [http://selenium-python.readthedocs.org/en/latest/installation.html](installation instructions).
-The specific version of Selenium we require can be installed via:

-	$ pip install -r wym_selenium/requirements.txt
+The specific version of the python Selenium bindings and the nose testing framework we require are defined in a [pip](http://www.pip-installer.org/) requirements file located at `wym_selenium/requirements.txt`.
+To install these, we recommend that you first create an isolated python [virtualenv](http://www.virtualenv.org/):

+	$ mkdir -p ~/.virtualenvs
+	$ virtualenv ~/.virtualenvs/wym

-2. The selenium tests can be run via the associated [Grunt](http://gruntjs.com/) task.
-First, use [NPM](http://npmjs.org/) to install [Grunt](http://gruntjs.com/), the javascript build tool:
+2. Then actually use pip to install the requirements:

-    $ npm install -g grunt

-3. Use Grunt to run the tests:
+	(wym)$ cd /path/to/wymeditor
+	(wym)$ pip install -r selenium_requirements.txt

+3. To run the Selenium tests, you'll first need to serve the `src` directory with a web server.
+If you have python installed, then you can simply open a terminal and run:

+	$ cd /path/to/wymeditor
+	$ make testserver

+You'll need to keep this terminal open when running the tests.

+4. Then you can use make once again (in another terminal) to actually run the
+tests:

+	$ source ~/.virtualenvs/wym/bin/activate
+	(wym)$ cd /path/to/wymeditor
-    $ grunt selenium
+	(wym)$ make selenium

 ### Building WYMeditor